nishimurakazusa/Caps_design/README.md

 Seqkit      <https://bioinf.shenwei.me/seqkit/>
 Primer3     <https://github.com/primer3-org/primer3>

-All scripts can be downloaded from github() and all scripts are listed at the end of this Supplementary Methods. vcf file in the CAPS_marker_generater directory for MacOS and, If you place the reference genome file in the CAPS_marker_generater directory and double-click the Shell script 'vcf_caps_generater.command', the resulting file will be automatically output.
+Vcf file in the CAPS_marker_generater directory for MacOS and, If you place the reference genome file in the CAPS_marker_generater directory and double-click the Shell script 'vcf_caps_generater.command', the resulting file will be automatically output.
 For Linux OS, just execute the script in vcf_caps_generater,comman and the process will proceed.
 The following is an explanation of vcf_caps_generater.command.
 First, set the length of the sequence to be extracted from the fasta file of the genome and the length of the amplified fragment for primer design.

     `extract_length=900`